Author Archives: Jessica Petersen

 Chocolate Raspberry Cupcakes with Three Ganaches

 Tres leches, move over.
 There’s a new cake in town with three iterations of the same component: tres (or maybe it should be trois?) ganaches chocolate raspberry cupcakes.
 Sounds decadent, right?
 Well, they were.
 Decadent, extravagant, and definitely delicious…if possibly slightly unnecessarily complicated.
+What a great dessert to eat while playing games like 카지노 사이트.

 Not only that, but I used expensive eating chocolate for all of them.
 Bars and bars of the $3-$5 for two frickin’ ounces kind of eating chocolate.
 Valrhona raspberry ganache fills both the raspberry inside the cupcake and the one on top.
 Around the interior raspberry is a Scharffen Berger ganache.
 Finally, Michel Cluizel ganache frosting swirled on top crowns it all.
 The only reason I said that it was possibly unnecessary was that while eating the cupcake it wasn’t necessarily apparent that there were three different chocolates in play.
 But you definitely could tell that the chocolate involved was really, really good chocolate.
 Continue reading